-Windshield Camera Calibration & ADAS System
+Windshield camera calibration & ADAS systems

-CALIBRATION….
+Calibration...
 It’s a question of security!

-If you do not already have a vehicle equipped with Advanced Driver Assistance Systems (ADAS), there is a good chance that your next vehicle will be equipped with it.
-These systems are a great help to drivers as they warn drivers of impending dangers while making driving easier.
 What you need to know is that most ADAS systems operate using a camera mounted to the windshield.
-Calibration consists of bringing the Advanced Driver Assistance Systems (ADAS) back to the original manufacturer settings.
+Calibration consists of bringing the ADAS system back to the original manufacturer settings.
 This process is crucial as the front facing cameras are displaced during a windshield replacement.
 Your safety depends on it.

 Here are the systems most often used by car manufacturers: